Blog Home Categories

 My step-by-step process

-1. Upgrade Node and Angular CLI globally
+1. Update Angular CLI and Node globally

 First, check your current Node version and Angular CLI version.